jsenv/importmap-node-module/readme.md

 Your project uses a file outside of your project folder like `/Users/you/node_modules/whatever/index.js`.

 From a filesystem perspective we could find file using `../node_modules/whatever/index.js`.<br />
 For a web client however `../node_modules/whatever/index.js` resolves to `https://example.com/node_modules/whatever/index.js`.
-Server would be requested at that url searching for `/Users/you/project/node_modules/whatever/index.js` instead of `/Users/you/node_modules/whatever/index.js`
+Server would be requested at that url searching for `/Users/you/project/node_modules/whatever/index.js` instead of `/Users/you/node_modules/whatever/index.js`.

+In practice it does not impact you because node modules are inside your project folder.
+If not, explicitely write your dependencies in your `package.json` and run `npm install`.

 ## Installation